 Ability to concentrate for long periods of time and to pay careful attention to detail.

-Ability to communicate effectively, both orally and in writing, on a one-on-one basis, to large groups, and before courts.
+Ability to communicate effectively, both orally and in writing, on a one-on-one basis, to large groups,

 Ability to work extended and unscheduled hours as dictated by workload.